 But even if you live in a warm climate, a number of these fall home maintenance tips will be beneficial for your house.

 10 fall home maintenance tips you’ll find useful

 Paying attention to some aspects of your home’s maintenance in the spring and fall won’t require much of your time.
-Many of the home maintenance tasks listed below are also inexpensive or cost nothing to do.
+Many of the home maintenance tasks listed below are also inexpensive or cost nothing but a little of your time.

-Investing a little bit of time and money now in some preventative home maintenance reduces the likelihood of expensive home repairs in the future.
+Investing a bit of time and money now in some proactive home maintenance reduces the likelihood of expensive home repairs in the future.

-Ensure your house is ready to handle the changing seasons with these 10 fall home maintenance tips.
+Get your house ready to handle the changing seasons with these 10 fall home maintenance tips.